PMLP's Leadership Team

 He serves on-call 24 hours a day to address emergency situations involving all distribution, transmission, and metering facilities.
 Many times during unusual conditions, he performs emergency repair work.

-PMLP's Environmental Coordinator, Anthony Makovitch, is responsible for developing, implementing and overseeing environmental policies and programs that minimize PMLP’s environmental-related risk and liability and ensure compliance with all applicable federal, state, and local environmental regulations and requirements.
+The Environmental Coordinator is responsible for developing, implementing, and overseeing environmental policies and programs that minimize PMLP's environmental-related risk and liability and ensure compliance with all applicable federal, state, and local environmental regulations and requirements.